ganlab/MMNET/README.md

-      --factor   # Factor by which the learning rate is reduced when performance plateaus --patience # Number of consecutive epochs without improvement before reducing the learning rate --monitor  # The metric to monitor ("train_loss"or "val_loss")
+      --factor   # Factor by which the learning rate is reduced when performance plateaus --patience # Number of consecutive epochs without improvement before reducing the learning rate --monitor  # The metric to monitor ("train_loss"or "val_loss") --windows_mechanism   # Windows mechanism 0: don't use windows_mechanism, 1: windows_mechanism by chromosome --windows_chr   # the number of chromosomes in a window
   ```

 ​	Although we provide recommended [parameter settings](save/parameter_to_train_MMNet.md), considering differences in hardware, users are advised to carefully determine these parameters based on error variations during training.

 ​	**Tips:** Different stride parameter values, when combined with different Genotype files, result in varying data dimensions.
-Please adjust the parameters in the upper branch of the VE module `(models/ve_embedding.py)` according to the actual situation.
+Please adjust the parameters in the upper branch of the VE module `(models/*/ve_embedding.py)` according to the actual situation.

 ### Acknowledgements